SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Whitespace within tags is usually ignored, as long as its not within a tag name or attribute an HTML element name may only

-SGML/XML/HTML attributes are placed in the start tag.
+*ML attributes are placed in the start tag.
-SGML/XML/HTML attributes have the syntax key="value".
+*ML attributes have the syntax key="value".
 HTML attribute values may be unquoted if they do not feature whitespace and a few reserved characters.
 HTML features boolean attributes: attributes which <em>may not</em> take a value, but whose presence or absence represnets true or false.
 HTML also features enumerated attriubtes: attributes that take a fixed set of values.
 Confusingly, some HTML attributes with boolean semantics are not boolean attributes, but instead enumerated attributes, mostly with the possible values "yes" and "no" or "true" and "false".

-SGML/XML/HTML element names may be in any case. in HTML, putting element names in all lower case is common.
+*ML element names may be in any case. in HTML, putting element names in all lower case is common.
 XML element names may contain any unicode with the exception of some metacharacters.
 HTML and SVG built-in element names only contain characters a-z.
 HTML custom elements must start with a character a-z in lowercase, must contain at least a hyphen character, but otherwise may contain any unicode.

-SGML/XML/HTML documents contain exactly one root element.
+*ML documents contain exactly one root element.
 All other elements are contained in the root element.
-The SGML/XML/HTML root element has the same name as the relevant language (i.e. html for html, xml for xml, svg for svg)
+The *ML root element has the same name as the relevant language (i.e. html for html, xml for xml, svg for svg)

 The document prolog (if you use one) comes at the top of the document, before the root element.
 There are two parts (both optional): an XML declaration and a document type declaration.